truchas/truchas/doc/reference-manual/rade/CHAPARRAL_Namelist.rst

 .. note::
    This is one of the most significant solver factors.
-Increasing ``min_separation`` will both increase runtime and improve result quality.
+Increasing ``min_separation`` will both increase runtime and improve the accuracy of the computed view factors.
 The given default is a good starting point.
 This tends to be more important than ``hemicube_resolution`` on *coarse meshes*.
 This is because on coarse meshes, low-resolution hemicubes tend to hit most faces, while coarse faces are more likely to need subdivision.

 .. tip::
    A range of 10 - 40 is most useful for most problems.